ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Storage: Requirements for mounting lab-owned storage into {{ site.cluster.name }}

+## On the horizon

 * Forum: A self-hosted User Forum for richer conversations than what's on our Slack channel

-* Scheduler: Slurm as a job scheduler instead of SGE.
-This will be introduced in stages.
-We will start with a beta-test phase where 12 nodes (in total 432 cores) will be dedicated for Slurm scheduling.
-After a successful beta testing, we will start migrating over nodes from the SGE scheduler to the new Slurm scheduler.

-## On the horizon

 * Support: A User Issue Tracker

 * Network: Support for using Globus transfers to and from UCSF Box via {{ site.cluster.nickname }}

-* Compliance: Support for restricted data analysis
+## Postponed

+* Scheduler: Slurm as a job scheduler instead of SGE.  ~~This will be introduced in stages.
+We will start with a beta-test phase where 12 nodes (in total 432 cores) will be dedicated for Slurm scheduling.
+After a successful beta testing, we will start migrating over nodes from the SGE scheduler to the new Slurm scheduler.~~ The result of the test phase was that we cannot migrate to Slurm, because Slurm does not support our co-op model.
+We might revisit this for future versions of Slurm.

 ## Accomplished milestones